Libellula: Etymology

-The genus name comes from Latin libella, meaning "a carpenter's level".
+The genus name comes from Latin libella, meaning "a carpenter's level", because of the insect's ability to stay level when hovering.

 Taxonomy

+The type species is Libellula depressa Linnaeus, 1758, designated by William Forsell Kirby in 1889.
+Some subsequent authors have cited Libellula quadrimaculata as the type, but this contravenes the principle of priority.

 The taxa Ladona (corporals) and Plathemis (whitetails) have been considered as synonyms of Libellula, subgenera, or separate genera by different authorities.
-However, recent phylogenetic analysis using 16S rRNA sequence data and insect morphology has supported their status as subgenera of Libellula rather than independent genera.
+Some phylogenetic analysis using 16S rRNA sequence data and insect morphology has supported their status as subgenera of Libellula rather than independent genera; however, As of April 2025 the World Odonata List retains these as distinct genera.